The essential skeleton of a degeneration of algebraic varieties: The essential skeleton of a Calabi-Yau variety

 is a log canonical center of $(D,\Delta_D)$ (see \cite[4.19]{Kol13}).
 Conversely, by repeatedly using inversion of adjunction \cite[4.9]{Kol13}, one sees that any log canonical center of $(D,\Delta_D)$ is a log canonical center of $(Y,\Delta)$, and thus an irreducible component of an intersection $D\cap \bigcap_{j\in J'} \Delta_{j} $ for some non-empty subset $J'$ of $I\setminus J$.

-\begin{theorem} Assume that $K_X$ is $\Q$-linearly equivalent to $0$ over $C$.
-Then the underlying topological space of $\Sk(X_K)$ is a a pseudo-manifold with boundary. \end{theorem} \begin{proof} As we mentioned above, this result is essentially contained in \cite{KK,Kol11}.
+\begin{theorem} Assume that $X$ is projective over $C$ and $K_X$ is $\Q$-linearly equivalent to $0$ over $C$.
+Then the underlying topological space of $\Sk(X_K)$ is a pseudo-manifold with boundary. \end{theorem} \begin{proof} As we mentioned above, this result is essentially contained in \cite{KK,Kol11}.
 Using the terminology there, properties (1)-(3) of a pseudo-manifold all follow from the fact that two minimal log canonical centers of a log crepant structure are $\mathbb{P}^1$-linked in the sense of Definition 9 in \cite{Kol11}.
 We will now explain this in more detail.
 We denote by $n$ the relative dimension of $X$ over $C$.

 By Theorem \ref{thm-mindlt}\eqref{item:exist}, there exists a a good minimal $dlt$-model $\cX$ of $X$ over $\cC$.
 By Theorem \ref{thm-ess}, we have $\Sk(X_K)=\Sk(\cX)$.
 As a triangulation on $\Sk(\cX)$, we take the first barycentric subdivision of the simplicial structure on $\Sk(\cX)$.
 This barycentric subdivision is necessary to guarantee that the intersection of two faces is a codimension one face of both, rather than a union of faces (think of a type $I_{2}$ degeneration of elliptic curves, whose skeleton consists of two vertices joined by two edges).